icicl/quoteBOT/README.md

 # quoteBOT
 **About this branch**

-quoteBot is an original Discord bot that get screenshots from the 2005 movie, Star Wars: Episode III – Revenge of the Sith.
+quoteBot is an original Discord bot that gets screenshots from the 2005 movie, Star Wars: Episode III – Revenge of the Sith.
 The code is written entirely in JavaScript using discord.js, other than an SRT to JSON converter that was written in Python 3.

 This bot was made to have a single function: quote Star Wars Movies.